idocs/test/tutorials/01/index.md

 1. Kenton Russel and Thomas Reinholdsson for coauthoring rCharts.
 2. Yihui Xie for knitr.
 3. Joe Cheng for Shiny.
-4. Jeffrey Horner and RStudio for Markdown.
+4. Jeffrey Horner and RStudio for R Markdown.
 5. Hadley Wickham for several R packages.
 6. Authors of all the JS Libraries I have liberally used.
 7. Authors of several presentation libraries in Ruby/Python/JS.